AlenaNik/Black-Castle-API-challenge-Alena/readme.md

 1. Include a postman collection in utils folder to test the app. **Done**
 2. Add basic authentication to /api path. **Done**

-**It was the first time for me building an API with REST API methods.
-I learned a lot and enjoyed the process of applying knowlendge into practice (throught, I haven't make every route working correctly, I'm planning to be back to code and finish it)**

 ## How to run the application using a local server